JaviMaligno/sapira_ai_exercise/reports/fraud_model_progress.md

 ### Decision log

+- 2025-08-21: Re-ran Phase 1 on current Mongo snapshot (49 rows).
+Confirmed we do not depend on upstream `fraud_score`/`is_suspicious` and continue to compute scores/alerts from our IF+rules stack.
+Ran Phase 2 shadow scoring on ULB sample; artifacts load and explanations generate successfully.
+Next: keep per-category thresholding optional given low volume; monitor drift and update thresholds when volume increases.
 - 2025-08-13: Switched Mongo database to `dguard_transactions`; re-ran exploration and source profiling; updated ETL and docs.
 - 2025-08-12: Shipped Phase 1 IF + rules MVP with percentiled anomaly threshold and minimal ruleset.
 - 2025-08-12: Added robust rolling window counts (1h/24h) to handle NaT and unsorted timestamps.